-As we develop our raw material specific strategies, we will deploy combinations of the above strategies.
-In all cases this will involve working closely with our suppliers and the farmers in our value chains to develop mutually-beneficial solutions.
+As we implement our raw material specific strategies, we will deploy combinations of the above strategies.
+In all cases this involves working closely with our suppliers and the farmers in our value chains to develop mutually-beneficial solutions.

-The ability of trees and other plants to sequester carbon from the atmosphere creates two opportunities to help Mars stay within our carbon budget: sequestering carbon in our value chain, and investing in sequestration activities outside of our value chain.
-In the first
+The ability of trees, other plants, and the soil to sequester carbon from the atmosphere creates two opportunities to help Mars stay within our carbon budget: sequestering carbon in our value chain, and investing in sequestration activities outside of our value chain (see figure 3).

-category, Mars is working to source raw materials from agricultural systems that capture carbon for a longer time period or can be changed to do so.
-Composting agricultural wastes to be used as soil enrichment is one example; another is to support activities that create and store biomass – such as increasing the carbon on degraded lands.
+In the first category, Mars is working to source raw materials from agricultural systems that capture carbon for a longer time period or can be changed to do so.
+Composting agricultural wastes to be used as soil enrichment or deploying soil conservation practices on productive lands are two examples; another is to support activities that create and store biomass on degraded lands.
 This approach can have additional benefits such as soil erosion control, water storage and community development, for example by providing new sources of income through sustainable forest products or payments for ecosystem services.
-The practices that farmers employ in their fields can also yield carbon benefits.
+The practices that farmers employ in their fields can also provide yield benefits.
 In the same field, one farmer could grow crops to sell to Mars, compost wastes from the crops we buy, and plant forest on a vacant part of her land.
-Mars also invests in the Livelihoods Fund for Family Farmers, which includes initiatives to help small-scale farmers improve on-farm practices to increase carbon sequestration.
+Mars also invests in the Livelihoods Fund for Family Farmers, which includes initiatives to help small-scale farmers improve on-farm practices to improve farmer incomes and increase carbon sequestration.
 From a carbon budget and accounting point of view, there is no limit to the amount of sequestration we can aim for – it is even possible for a crop to have negative emissions.
 We are exploring this opportunity across our raw materials – particularly in tree crops such as cocoa.

 We are exploring options for the second category of sequestration – projects outside our value chain.
 We realize we need to be judicious about relying on negative emissions approaches because of the costs and new supplier relationships needed, the potential distraction from reducing emissions in our own value chain, and the land resources they may require.

-Since 2009, Mars has published a GHG emissions inventory annually.
+Since 2009, Mars has published a GHG emissions inventory annually through CDP.
 We use the Greenhouse Gas Protocol to calculate and report our emissions in each source category, with the best available data.
 For categories with a larger share of our total emissions, we have invested additional effort in securing better and more granular data to improve accuracy.
 We use public data sources, such as the U.S. Environmental Protection Agency’s eGRID, the U.K. Department of Environment, Food and Rural Affairs database, and ecoinvent, to supply the impact factors used in our calculations when available, and we apply them consistent with publicly available methods.
-We utilized these methodologies and data sources to calculate our 2015 total value chain emissions as 25.6 MtCO2-e.
 We will continue to invest in the collective development of better methods and data availability and work with our suppliers to apply a better understanding of their emissions to drive reductions.